elva-labs/nextwipe/README.md

 ### Let's get cracking

 Shit's easy to run.
-Just do `bun sst dev`.
+Just do `bun install` and then `bun sst dev`.
 That's it.

 The AWS account used for this is `elva-örebro-sandbox`.